GameDriver-io/gdio-py/docs/ApiClient_Reference.md

  ```
  ### <a id='ButtonPress'></a> ButtonPress(buttonId : `str`, numberOfFrames : `int`, timeout : `int`) -> `None`

- Send arbitrary button states to the game.
-Defaults to LEFT ALT/CTRL/SHIFT/WINDOWS(COMMAND)
+ Send arbitrary button states to the game

 #### Returns